One of the most asked questions on my popular homemade deodorant post is: “Can I put this in a plastic deodorant container for easy application?”

 And the answer is- absolutely yes!
 But it will work better if you make a couple of tweaks!

 I should also confess that sometimes I don’t make my own deodorant anymore since finding a pre-made option that uses the same ingredients and smells incredible!
 Check it out if you aren’t into the DIY version or don’t have the ingredients on hand.

-This is similar to homemade sunscreen bars but without the zinc oxide for sun protection and with baking soda and arrowroot added in.
-These are slightly thicker than my original homemade deodorant recipe, which allows them to be used as a bar, or put into an old deodorant container.
+Deodorant bars are is similar to homemade sunscreen bars but without the zinc oxide for sun protection and with baking soda and arrowroot added in for odor protection.
+These are slightly thicker than my original homemade deodorant recipe, which allows them to be used as a bar, or put into an empty deodorant container.

 I also love Frugally Sustainable’s idea of adding probiotics to the recipe to help balance good bacteria and prevent odor, and I tried it with this recipe.
 If you have very sensitive skin or really struggle with odor, this might be a great option for you also!

 Try making your own deodorant if you haven’t already… you’ll not only save money and avoid chemicals, but I’ve found the homemade versions work better too!